May Fair and Scootathon

 Grandparents and Special Persons Day

-On this day, we take the opportunity to honor all the special non-parental persons in our children’s lives.
-We invite grandparents and any other guests to join students in the classroom, tour the school, and engage fellow community members over coffee, tea, and other treats.
+Typically hosted in the Spring semester we honor the special non-parental persons in our children’s lives with invitations to join us at school and enjoy class plays and our annual Spring concert.
+Grandparents and any other guests can join students in the classroom, tour the school, and engage fellow community members over coffee, tea, and other treats.

 Toward the end of autumn, early childhood and Grades 1 and 2 families and faculty gather at dusk to form a glowing procession lit by handmade lanterns and enlivened by festive songs.
 As the days grow shorter, our annual Lantern Walk serves to remind us of our enduring inner lights, which continue to shine through the changing of the seasons.
 Even on a chilly autumn evening, all those involved are happy to convene for such a warm and wonderful community event.